LivePersonInc/knowledge-center-archive/_release/February 2020/week-of-feb-3rd.md

 **Support multi-regions** - Proactive is built on Amazon AWS on three regions US-West, EMEA and APAC.

 For more information please click [here](https://knowledge.liveperson.com/messaging-channels-proactive-messaging-proactive-messaging-overview.html)

+## Goal Tracker for Messaging (Report Builder)
+### Type: Enhancement [RB 4.2]

+The new ‘Goal tracker report for Messaging’ will now allow brands to measure the conversions for all agents participating in the consumer journey based on the cross-session window configuration in the account.
+This helps brands better attribute conversions to all the agents who were assigned to the conversation, as well as the ability to increase accountability and motivation.

+The new report will show data at the Brand, Agent and Skills level, alongside compelling data such as: assigned time and number of sent agent messages.
+This allows brands to make better decisions regarding the contribution of each agent to the achieved goal.